THE Action Youth (Trans Health Education) (YPAS)

-There are a range of skills and knowledge specifically relating to trans or gender questioning young people that the staff have acquired from years of experience working with this client group relating to social and emotional support to information on medical and psychological pathways that young people may have questions about.
-Quite often young people have queries over what gender identity is, the difference between social and medical transition etc. and where to access the appropriate support when exploring these avenues.
+There is a range of skills and knowledge specifically relating to trans or gender questioning young people that the staff have acquired from years of experience working with this client group relating to social and emotional support to information on medical and psychological pathways that young people may have questions about.
+Quite often, young people have queries about what gender identity is, the difference between social and medical transition etc. and where to access the appropriate support when exploring these avenues.

 Do you offer training in your specialist area?

-Consultation (by phone or email) can be provided for professionals working with young trans* and gender question people to help provided the most appropiate care possible.
+Consultation (by phone or email) can be provided for professionals working with young trans* and gender question people to help provide the most appropriate care possible.

 Please contact for more details.